-Dr Kieron Doick - Acting Head, Urban Forest Research Group
+Dr Kieron Doick - Head, Urban Forest Research Group

 Kieron’s research centres on the benefits that urban trees provide to society – the so-called ecosystem services of trees and greenspaces.
 He explores both the quantification of ecosystem service delivery and their valuation, through the use of tools including i-Tree Eco and Treezilla.

 Kieron has an Environmental Science background and a PhD in Environmental Chemistry with microbiology.
 His previous work includes research on the process and impacts of regenerating previously used land to greenspace – especially community woodland, and the fate of persistent organic contaminants in soil.

 Phillip is interested in using GIS tools and models to investigate the resilience of urban trees and greenspace and Ecosystem Services they provide.
 Phillip joined Forest Research in 2006 as a GIS and Spatial Ecology Analyst using GIS to evaluate biodiversity in a fragmented landscape, and he transferred to UFoRG in 2014.